evox94/BotFights/README.md

 Botfights.zip(.tar.gz) is the java runtime image created with the new Java linker [jlink](https://docs.oracle.com/javase/9/tools/jlink.htm#JSWOR-GUID-CECAC52B-CFEE-46CB-8166-F17A8E9280E9)

-Runtimes are also bundled with [Tic-Tac-Toe] game (https://github.com/evox94/TicTacToeBotfights)
+Runtimes are also bundled with [Tic-Tac-Toe](https://github.com/evox94/TicTacToeBotfights)

 Unzip and run launch.bat / launch.sh